ElSnoMan/scripting-to-framework/tau-docs/Chapter3/chapter_3.md

 3. Define driver, add a constructor, and pass in an IWebDriver
 4. Hopefully you are seeing the pattern here, because each page is going to be following the same steps to get it started.
 5. The logic for getting information on this page is a bit more complicated, so we'll create methods to handle that for us.
-Let's make a `GetCardType()` method which returns a tuple of <string, string> and a `GetCardRarity()` method that returns a string.
+Let's make a `GetCardCategory()` method which returns a tuple of <string, string>
 6. Update the test so it's cleaner

 Great work!
-Our test is looking much better and we don't have complicated logic exposed in the test so it's easy to follow.
+Our test is looking much better and we don't have complicated logic exposed in the test so it's easier to follow.
 Does that mean we're done?
 Of course not!
 There is much more work to be done...